jvshahid/mock4go/README.md

 ### Using matchers

-gomock allows you to write your own argument matchers.
+mock4go allows you to write your own argument matchers.

 ```GO